Nish-github-sys/Operators/README.md

     At Origin: x = 0 and y = 0.
 ->The program prints the appropriate message indicating the point’s position.

+Algorithm:

+1. Start.
+2. Input x and y.
+3. If x > 0 and y > 0 → print "1st Quadrant"
+4. Else if x < 0 and y > 0 → print "2nd Quadrant"
+5. Else if x < 0 and y < 0 → print "3rd Quadrant"
+6. Else if x > 0 and y < 0 → print "4th Quadrant"
+7. Else if x == 0 and y != 0 → print "Y-axis"
+8. Else if y == 0 and x != 0 → print "X-axis"
+9. Else → print "Origin"
+10. End.

+# Conclusion
-Conclusion: Hence, we used Logical Operators and Relational Operators in the above 3 codes and executed the decision-making statements to get an accurate output.
+Hence, we used Logical Operators and Relational Operators in the above 3 codes and executed the decision-making statements to get an accurate output.